Welcome to Irish Setter Rescue of Wisconsin

 Please remember to spay or neuter you dog.

-Visit our Adult dog page to see our grown up setters.
+• Visit our Adult dog page to see our adult Irish setters.

 Editorial Opinion

-It has been suggested that some may be breeding dogs in such places as Tennessee and Missouri and in some of these other "hillbilly" southern states and then selling them as "rescue" setters.
-Perhaps these unscruplous operators should call their operations "Deliverance" after the movie of the same name.
+It has been suggested that some may be breeding dogs in such places as Tennessee and Missouri and in some of these other southern states and then selling them as rescue setters.
+Perhaps these unscrupulous operators should call their operations "Deliverance" after the movie of the same name.

-Beware of any website that claim they want to "Save our Setters" and then beg for money from you, while at the same time asking $400 for sick dogs!
+Beware of any website that claim they want to save our setters and then beg for money from you, while at the same time asking $400 for sick and defective dogs that have two paws in the grave and the other two on a banana peel!

 These same operations put out false information on reputable Irish Setter breeders so they can sell their own stock of sick puppies.
 Beware of any website that engages in defamation either in the form of slander (oral communications) or libel (written communications) of any breeder.
 You don't see any type of defamation of breeders here, do you?
 That is because we aren't in "business" to pad our own bank accounts by attacking reputable Irish Setter breeders so that we can sell our dogs!
 These type of operations also engage in trade libel, where they go out and buy a dog from a reputable breeder and then make false claims that the dog has some "psychological" or other unspecified condition or unsubstantiated claim.
 If you see these type of claims always ask yourself this simple question, "What is their ulterior motive?"
 Why are they bashing reputable breeders?